The SCRA Interest Rate – Know When and How to Calculate It!

 • Student loans

-The main purpose of the SCRA is to provide protections and benefits to active duty servicemembers who are legally or financially pursued while they are deployed.
-This means they are protected from foreclosures and repossessions while they are on active duty service.
-Their personal property is protected from seizure or foreclosure as long as they are deployed.
+The primary purpose of the SCRA is to provide protection and benefits to active duty service members who are legally or financially pursued while deployed.
+This means they are protected from foreclosures and repossessions while they are on active duty service, and their personal property is protected from seizure or foreclosure as long as they are deployed.

-However, that is not the SCRA’s only benefit- it also includes benefits like a 6% interest rate cap and protections from foreclosures and similar processes.
+However, that is not the only benefit of the SCRA; it includes benefits like a 6% interest rate cap and protections from foreclosures and similar processes.

-Effective April 1st, 2022, the Navy Federal is offering an interest rate reduction of 4% from 6% to any eligible members.
+Effective April 1st, 2022, the Navy Federal Credit Union is offering an interest rate reduction of 4% from 6% to any eligible members.
+This is a better rate than what the federal SCRA requires.

 Finally, a servicemember’s SCRA interest rate protection ends after they are discharged from entering military service, with only one important exception.
-Interest on mortgage interest may continue to be charged even after the termination date, for a period of one year.
-The Military Lending Act states the 36% limit is for the life of the loan and that limit will not terminate.
+Interest on the mortgage interest may continue to be charged even after the termination date for one year.
+The Military Lending Act states the 36% limit is for the life of the loan, and that limit will not terminate.

-The interest rate cap section of the SCRA is different from the other benefits that servicemembers receive is that the law states a servicemember must file a request for the interest rate reductions by themselves.
+The interest rate cap section of the SCRA is different from the other benefits that servicemembers receive in that the law states that servicemembers must file a request for interest rate reductions themselves.
 The other SCRA protections are not bound to a similar request system.
-The requests can be made through several different types of online forms that are for this exact purpose.
+For this exact purpose, requests can be made through several different types of online forms.

-When a retroactive request is made, often there is a need to go back and recalculate all debt payments made up to that point, and then to refund the requester’s money.
-However, this is where the confusion starts: some think that the date of recalculation starts when a servicemember receives their orders to deploy, and some others think it is the date that they report to active duty and begin their military service.
+When a retroactive request is made, often, all debt payments made up to that point need to be recalculated and then refunded to the requester.
+However, this is where the confusion starts: some think that the recalculation date starts when a servicemember receives their orders to deploy.
+Some others think it is the date that they report to active duty and begin their military service.

-For a civilian entering the military service, you may start from your date of induction.
+For civilians entering the military service, you may start from your date of induction.
 If you are a reservist, you may use the date of receiving your call-up orders instead of the date you report for duty.
-A debt incurred during or after active duty is not generally covered by the SCRA.
+Debt incurred during or after active duty is not generally covered by the SCRA.
 The SCRA requires that debts covered be incurred before the start of a servicemember’s busy duty period.

 SCRA benefits for servicemembers

-If you have not yet requested SCRA benefits and would like to be a member, you may do so by filling in the request form on the SCRA website.
+If you have not yet requested SCRA benefits and would like to be a member, you may do so by filling out the request form on the SCRA website.

 First, check if you are eligible, and then be ready to provide the following information: